 First, check in the PCPS Parent Portal to be sure your mailing address is correct.
 If you are in a different school district in Florida, check to be sure the correct address is on file with the district.

 IMPORTANT!!
-Do not call your school district.
+Do not call your school or the district.
 This is NOT a program run by Polk County Public Schools.
-Neither your school or the district will be able to help.
-A phone number will be provided here once cards have been issued and DCF is able to answer questions and track down card information.
+Neither your school or the district will be able to issue your benefits.

 How much will I receive?